sensor-dream/APIVOF/guidelines/list-info/n-packs-in-system-fedora-34.md

 <summary>nfswatch</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : An NFS traffic monitoring tool
+Short desc    : An NFS traffic monitoring tool
 URL          : http://nfswatch.sourceforge.net
-Лицензия     : BSD
+License      : BSD
-Описание     : Nfswatch is a command-line tool for monitoring NFS traffic.
+Descript     : Nfswatch is a command-line tool for monitoring NFS traffic.
              : Nfswatch can capture and analyze the NFS packets on a particular
              : network interface or on all interfaces.
              :